Treating and Training the Female Runner

 - Foundations (Modules 1-4)

-This full series provides professionals with a road map through the early, foundational steps of client assessment through treatment progressions, strategies and the clinical reasoning process for active and athletic female with pelvic/abdominal, pregnancy/postpartum, musculoskeletal, functional and performance needs.
-From Foundations (Foundations: Modules 1-7) to assessment, treatment strategies and clinical reasoning for direct interventions with Runners and Athletes (Treating and Training the Female Runner).
+Bundled courses provide professionals with a road map from early, foundational steps of client assessment through treatment progressions, movement based strategies and the clinical reasoning process for active and athletic female populations.
+The content progression scaffolds your learning intertwining pregnancy/postpartum/abdominopelvic considerations with musculoskeletal, functional, and performance health needs.
+Suggested Learning Pathway: Foundations (Foundations: Modules 1-7 or 1-4) for conceptual foundation, integration strategies and application in early care to assessment, treatment strategies and clinical reasoning for direct interventions with Runners and Athletes (Treating and Training the Female Runner).

 Equip and empower all professionals that treat female runners (or any female athlete) with the ability to understand at depth, reason through and build programs that simultaneously address musculoskeletal, pelvic and performance needs.
 At the end of the course, participants will be able to address clinical questions including: